-During Fiscal Year 2023, the Company granted PSUs, a portion of which are based on achieving an Adjusted earnings before interest, taxes, depreciation and amortization ("Adjusted EBITDA") goal and the remaining portion is based on achieving an annualized absolute total shareholder return ("TSR") growth goal.
+For Fiscal Years 2024 and 2023, the Company granted PSUs, a portion of which are based on achieving an Adjusted earnings before interest, taxes, depreciation and amortization ("Adjusted EBITDA") goal and the remaining portion is based on achieving an annualized absolute total shareholder return ("TSR") growth goal.

 Each PSU award reflects a target number of shares ("Target Shares") that may be issued to the award recipient provided the employee continues to provide services to the Company throughout the three year performance period of the award.
 For Adjusted EBITDA based PSUs, the number of units earned will be determined based on the achievement of the predetermined Adjusted EBITDA goals at the end of each performance year, and for TSR based PSUs, the number of units earned will be determined based on the achievement of the predetermined TSR growth goal at the end of the performance period.
 The TSR is based on J.Jill's 30-trading day average beginning and closing price of the three-year performance period, assuming the reinvestment of dividends.
 Depending on the performance results based on Adjusted EBITDA and TSR, the actual number of shares that a grant recipient receives at the end of the vesting period may range from 0% to 200% of the Target Shares granted.
 PSUs are converted into shares of common stock upon vesting, under the terms of the A&R Plan.
+In connection with the cash dividend paid on the Company's common stock and in accordance with the terms of the A&R Plan, participants holding PSUs were credited with dividend equivalent PSUs, a portion of which are based on an Adjusted EBITDA goal and the remaining portion is based on achieving an annualized TSR growth goal, each subject to the same vesting terms as the corresponding PSUs.

-The fair value of the PSUs granted during Fiscal Year 2023 for which the performance is based on an Adjusted EBITDA goal was determined based on the market price of the Company's shares on the date of the grant.
-Additionally, for those awards whose performance is based on a TSR growth goal, the fair value was estimated on the grant date using a Monte Carlo simulation with the below noted assumptions:
+The fair value of the PSUs for which the performance is based on an Adjusted EBITDA goal was determined based on the market price of the Company's shares on the date of the grant.
+Additionally, for those awards whose performance is based on a TSR growth goal, the fair value was estimated on the grant date using a Monte Carlo simulation as of the grant date.
+This valuation was performed prior to any declaration of cash dividends and the issuance of dividend equivalent PSUs.
+Except for the dividend equivalent PSUs, no additional PSUs were granted following this fair valuation, which is based on the assumptions noted below:

-Monte Carlo Simulation Assumptions
+Monte Carlo Simulation Assumptions For the Fiscal Year Ended February 1, 2025

-Risk Free Interest Rate 3.87%
+February 1, 2025

-Expected Dividend Yield
+Risk Free Interest Rate 4.20%

-Expected Volatility 74.98%
+Expected Dividend Yield 1.0%

-Expected Term 2.84 years
+Expected Volatility 47.1%-47.9%

-The Company recognizes equity-based compensation expense related to Adjusted EBITDA goal-based PSUs based on the Company's estimate of the percentage of the award that will be achieved.
-The Company evaluates the estimate on these awards on a quarterly basis and adjusts equity-based compensation expense related to these awards, as appropriate.
-For the TSR goal-based PSUs, the equity-based compensation expense is recognized on a straight-line basis over the three-year performance period based on the grant-date fair value of these PSUs.
+Expected Term 1.58-1.74

-The following table summarizes the PSU awards activity for Fiscal Year 2023:
+The Company recognizes share-based compensation expense related to Adjusted EBITDA based PSUs based on the Company's estimate of the percentage of the award that will be achieved.
+The Company evaluates the estimate of these awards on a quarterly basis and adjusts equity-based compensation expense related to these awards, as appropriate.
+For the TSR based PSUs, the equity-based compensation expense is recognized on a straight-line basis over the three-year performance period based on the grant-date fair value of these PSUs.

-Weighted Average Grant Da ate Fair
+The following table summarizes the PSU awards activity for Fiscal Year 2024:

-Number of PSUs Value
+weighted Avei Weighted Average Grant

-Unvested units outstanding at January 28, 2023
+Number of PSUs Date Fair Value

-Granted 65,928 \$ 30.50
+Unvested units outstanding at February 3, 2024 62,709 \$ 30.47

-Forfeited (3,514) \$ 30.50
+Granted 105,034 \$ 40.21

-Unvested units outstanding at February 3, 2024 62,414 \$ 30.50
+Unvested units outstanding at February 1, 2025 167,743 \$ 36.56